aseedb/CryoVesNet-Manuscript/manuscript.md

 Recruitment of SVs to the plasma membrane is an important means of regulating exocytosis and is influenced by interactions between SVs.
 Cryo-ET study of the spatial organization of SVs and of their interconnections allows a better understanding of the mechanisms of exocytosis regulation.
 Extremely accurate SV segmentation is a prerequisite to obtaining a faithful representation of SVs state of connectivity.
-Hundreds to thousands of SVs are present in a typical synapse, and their manual segmentation is a time-consuming exercise, which has been recognized as a bottleneck by the community.
+Hundreds to thousands of SVs are present in a typical synapse, and their time-consuming manual segmentation is a bottleneck in this analysis.

 Several attempts to automate vesicle segmentation by classical computer vision or machine learning algorithms have not yielded robust results.
 We addressed this problem by designing a workflow consisting of a U-Net convolutional segmentation network followed by post-processing steps.